kuroneko83/kuroneko83/README.md

 # Hi, there.
 I am Atila!
 <br>
  Welcome to my portfolio.
-I am a FullStack Software Engineer based in the Tokyo.
+I am a Brazilian FullStack Software Engineer based in the Tokyo.

  I attended Le Wagon batch #538 where I developed my skills on Ruby on Rails.
  Previous to that I had been self-teaching HTML, CSS, Javascript, Python and Java for over an year.